 A great place to start and going forwards we will be posting further WFH-related Lean blogs featuring a new Lean tool or idea.

-In the meantime, get in touch if you would like advice on your transition to home working a Lean one.
+In the meantime, get in touch if you would like advice on making your transition to home working a Lean one, you can contact us here.
 As mentioned, we have heaps of experience in this area and are putting together some new strategies that draw upon tech such as Microsoft Whiteboard.
 Until then, stay safe and stay home!